 If you’ve really taken on board the passive side of things and want to employ me to build the portfolio for you instead, then that’s something I can offer too.

-Get in touch and we can discuss how you can go about building a portfolio yourself, with as little or as much time commitment from you!
+Get in touch and we can discuss how you can go about building a Passive Income Property Portfolio yourself, with as little or as much time commitment from you!